ballerina-platform/module-ballerina-messaging/README.md

     # The interval in seconds between retries for processing a message
     decimal retryInterval = 1;
     # If true, the message will be acknowledged with a failure after the maximum number of retries.
+    # Else the message will be acknowledged with success
-    boolean ackWithFailureAfterMaxRetries = false;
+    boolean ackWithFailureAfterMaxRetries = true;
     # An optional message store to store messages that could not be processed after the maximum
     # number of retries.
-When set, `ackWithFailureAfterMaxRetries` will be ignored
+On successful storage, the message will be acknowledged with success
     Store deadLetterStore?;
 |};
 ```